Mariners vs. Yankees MLB Betting Odds, Trends & Prediction

-With Logan Gilbert set to oppose Marcus Stroman in Monday night’s Mariners vs. Yankees pitching matchup, what’s the best value on the board for bettors tonight at 7:05 p.m.
-ET?
+With Bryce Miller set to oppose Nestor Cortes Jr. in Wednesday night’s Mariners vs. Yankees pitching matchup, what’s the best bet on the board tonight at Yankee Stadium?

 Game Matchup & Betting Odds